Pemalang Regency: Administrative districts

 All districts are mostly Javanese-speaking.
-In the west and south, inhabitants speak the Javanese dialects of Tegal and Banyumasan, while in the east (Petarukan, Comal, Ulujami, Ampelgading and Bodeh) they speak in the Javanese dialect of Pekalongan.
+In the west and south, inhabitants speak the Javanese dialects of Tegal and Banyumasan, while in the east (Petarukan, Comal, Ulujami, Ampelgading and Bodeh) they use the Javanese dialect of Pekalongan.
 In this regency there are also have many tribal people in the vicinity of Mount Slamet.

 Government

 The following is a list of the Pemalang Regents from 1862 onwards.